At the Eye Care Centre, we provide both general and sub-specialty Ophthalmology clinics to cover a wide range of eye diseases and visual problems.

 We run daily casualty clinics for patients with eye problems requiring more urgent treatment.

-To see one of our casualty team you will need to be referred by your Optician, GP or other health care professional, where you will be given an appointment with one of our Doctors or Specialist Nurses dependant on the urgency of your case.
+To see one of our casualty team you will need to be referred by your Optometrist, GP or other health care professional, where you will be given an appointment with one of our Doctors, Specialist Nurses or Specialist Optometists depending on the urgency of your case.
 We operate a telephone triage service Monday to Friday.

 Our staff endeavour to see patients as soon as possible but waiting times will vary dependent upon the number of patients attending and the priority of cases.